 During an eye exam, Dr. Jeffrey Sager or Dr. Candice Mansito will ask you questions about any symptoms or issues you are experiencing, medications you are currently taking, any blurry vision, your work environment and your overall health.
 Family history and previous eye or vision conditions will also be discussed.
 The doctor will consider this information when determining any treatments or recommendations.

 Regular vision testing and evaluations ensure that you always have the clearest vision possible.
-Your Plantation optometrists provide regular vision acuity tests as part of a comprehensive eye exam.
-Dr. Sager or Dr. Michelle Levin will measure how well each eye is seeing by using a wall eye chart and a reading eye chart.
+The doctors at SAGER EYE CARE CENTER provide regular vision acuity tests as part of a comprehensive eye exam.
+Dr. Jeffrey Sager or Dr. Candice Mansito will measure how well each eye is seeing by using an eye chart.
 The results of these tests are represented by a fraction, with 20/20 being the standard for normal distance and reading vision.
-Depending on the results of your vision test, the doctor may prescribe corrective glasses, contacts, or eye exercises.
+Depending on the results of your vision test, the doctor may prescribe corrective glasses, contacts or eye exercises.

 Eye Function Testing

 In addition to vision testing, an eye exam in our office includes testing eye functionality.
 Our doctors perform several tests to evaluate depth perception, color vision, eye muscle capabilities, peripheral vision and responsiveness to light.
 Several other simple tests are completed to determine whether the eyes are focusing, moving and working together properly.
 The test results enable Drs.
 Sager and Mansito to diagnose any underlying conditions that may be impairing the eye's ability to focus or work together.